What Are the Best Valves for Slurry Applications?

 Butterfly Valve for Slurry Application

-The butterfly valve uses a disc that rotates to open or close flow.
+The butterfly valve uses a disc that rotates to open or close the flow.
 It works well in larger pipelines with moderate slurry abrasiveness.

-• Advantages: Lightweight, easy to install, and cost-effective.
+- Advantages: Lightweight, easy to install, and cost-effective.

-• Best For: Managing large slurry volumes in industries like water treatment and chemical processing
+- Best For: Managing large slurry volumes in industries like water treatment and chemical processing

 Pinch Valve for Slurry Applications